michaelsauter/go-oas-server/README.md

 Generate Go server code from an [OpenAPI 3 specification](https://swagger.io/specification/).

-This project is for you, if you want to write a REST API in Go, and you value the following:
+This project is for you if you want to write a REST API in Go, and you value the following:

 * Design-fist approach using OpenAPI 3
 * Type safety: avoid using `context.Context` and `interface{}` as much as possible